NeoGranular/lanyon/_posts/2016-07-06-zhan-xian-chapter-112.md

 “Yang Chen, go to hell!”

 Chu Heng shouted loudly and activated the Spell Formation.
-Suddenly, a gigantic Spirit Power wall made of earth attributed Spirit Power, pushed towards Yang Chen.
+Suddenly, a gigantic Spirit Power wall, made of earth attributed Spirit Power, pushed towards Yang Chen.

 “Insignificant tricks!”

 Yang Chen coldly snorted, basically not paying any attention to the Spell Formation, holding the Immortal Executing Blade in a reverse grip, his eyes stared fixedly at Chu Heng’s figure, as he rushed towards him.

 Chu Heng was relying on the Spirit Power wall released by the Spirit Formation with which he had previously defeated the four disciples of the Law Enforcement Hall, but in front of Yang Chen it seemed to be nonexistent.
-Under Chu Heng’s astonishment, that Spirit Power wall was divided in two in front of Yang Chen, making a small gap, just enough for Yang Chen to pass by.
+Under Chu Heng’s astonishment, that Spirit Power wall was divided in two in front of Yang Chen, making a small gap, just large enough for Yang Chen to pass by.

 How was this possible?
 Looking at this scene, Chu Heng’s eyes were opened so widely that they almost came out.
-Apart from the serious fight with the four disciples of the Law Enforcement Hall, Chu Heng had still compared notes with disciples of Greatest Heaven Sect here, with a hundred tests and a hundred success, so how could this situation happen?
+Apart from the serious fight with the four disciples of the Law Enforcement Hall, Chu Heng had still compared notes with disciples of the Greatest Heaven Sect here, with a hundred tests and a hundred successes.
+How could this situation happen?

-Yang Chen was just a few steps away from Chu Heng now, Chu Heng could not believe his eyes, but he immediately changed the alignment of his feet and substituted the formation secret in his hand and all of a sudden, an arrow of Spirit Power began to be released from beneath his foot.
+Yang Chen was just a few steps away from Chu Heng now, Chu Heng could not believe his eyes, but he immediately changed the alignment of his feet and substituted the formation secret in his hand and all of a sudden, an arrow of Spirit Power began to be released from beneath his feet.
 Following which, Chu Heng raised his finger towards Yang Chen and hundreds of Spirit Power arrows, made of earth attributed Spirit Power, flew towards Yang Chen.

-But what made Chu Heng even more terrified was that these more than a hundred Spirit Power arrows all seemed to have been chopped in two as Yang Chen slashed his blade, as soon as they had started flying towards him.
+But what made Chu Heng even more terrified was that these Spirit Power arrows, numbered more than a hundred, all seemed to have been chopped in two as Yang Chen slashed his blade, as soon as they had started flying towards him.
 Since the time when Chu Heng had comprehended this Spell Formation, this kind of situation had never happened before.

 Although the Spell Formation had been unable to harm Yang Chen, Chu Heng was not even a little nervous, this Spell Formation still had one more ability, that was, when he was standing at the core of the spell, it could offer Chu Heng an unending flow of Spirit Power to support him.
 Although it required the earth attributed Spirit Power to be changed into water attributed Spirit Power, in this huge Desolate Valley, even if more than half was lost, it was still enough for Chu Feng to use without drying up.